raspberrypilearning/welcome-to-antarctica/en/step_7.md

 When the page width is more than 768px, the navbar displays the three page links at the top of the page.

-If the page width reduces, the navbar can be hidden and a 'hamburger' menu (☰) shown.
+When the page width is 768px or less, the navbar can be hidden and a 'hamburger' menu shown to save space.

+**TODO** Above two paras in a collapse?

-When the hamburger menu is clicked, the page links will be displayed and a close icon will show.
+When the hamburger menu is clicked, the page links will be displayed and the close icon will be shown.

-**TODO** Pete

 --- task ---

-Add selectors and styling for the `.hamburger` `<div>`.
+Add selectors to style the `.hamburger` `<div>`.

-The hamburger menu will `<span>`.

-When the screen is small, the burger icon should show but the cross will remain hidden.
+When the screen is small, the hamburger menu icon should show, but the cross will remain hidden.

 --- code ---
 ---